apilguk/quantizer/README.md

 #### Schema:

-Schema helps to describe complex structures.
+Actually, Schema is more variation of Type, it helps to describe complex structures

 Schema API is just two simple methods like Type does:
 - `validate(value)` - returns errors report.